Auckland DHB Endocrinology Service

 These are actioned by the GP writing a letter to the Endocrinology Department of your local DHB, requesting an appointment.

-When you come to the Department, you will be assessed by either a specialist or trainee registrar or in some cases, with your consent, by a supervised senior student doctor or trainee intern.
+When you come to the Department, you will be assessed by either a specialist or trainee registrar or in some cases, with your consent, by a senior student doctor or trainee intern, supervised by a senior doctor.

-New clinic appointments last for 30 to 45 minutes.
+New clinic appointments last for 40 minutes.
 The process involves taking a history of your presenting condition, a general history and review of medications, examination and appropriate tests.

 New patient clinics